Jim89/tidy-lesson-plan/readme.md

 * As a medical student, they don't have a lot of time to learn extra material, and they will only want to focus on what's needed for them to get their research done.

+#### Pitch

+> "In this lesson, we're going to cover one of the _most important_ elements of
+> data analysis: how to work with tablular data to extract just the bits of it
+> that you need.
+We'll cover the two main applications: selecting columns and
+> filtering rows, and show how to use both to get the subsets of data you need
+> for your work."